 We were in Komodo from June till the end of December.
 The conditions were good all the time.
 Mantas populate the waters from October to June.

 Visibility from March to November reaches 25-30+ meters.
-During rainy season December till March, it can drop to 7-10 meters.
+During the rainy season December to March, it can drop to 7-10 meters.

 Water temperatures range between 25-29C.